sashakoshka/arctica/README.md

 ### Arctica 3
 `4c566a`

-Highlight, equivalent to Arctica 7, except when used as dark gray in a terminal.
+Highlight, equivalent to Arctica 7.

 #### Dark themes
 * For text highlighting/selecting